 Reporting includes heatmaps, click reports and time spent on tasks.

-The cost – free trial to start, which includes 350 participants, unlimited questions and 10 live tests.
-Beyond the trial, their pricing is based on number of participants, lives tests and iPad readiness (for dashboard access).
+The cost - free trial to start, which includes 350 participants, unlimited questions and 10 live tests.
+Beyond the trial, their pricing is based on the number of participants, live tests and mobile readiness (for dashboard access).

 Perks to using Loop11: